mkocansey/quickiedox-mds/architecture.md

 # How QuickieDox Works

-QuickieDox is a **purely vanilla PHP** project that leverages the following libraries to display documentation from markdown files.
+QuickieDox is a **purely vanilla PHP** project that leverages the following libraries to display markdown files documentation.

 | Library                                                                              | URL                                                                                                         |